bitcoin-bootcamp/bitcoin-exercises/hashcash/README.md

 ```
 The important part here is the random string `hCiehBcv/W90Bpce`

 There was clearly "proof of work" in generating the stamp since there is partial collision that could have only been produced via brute force.
-We can verify the partial collision by hashing the stamp using SHA-1:
+We can verify the partial collision by hashing the stamp using SHA-1 to observe the leading zeroes:
 ```
 $ echo -n "1:20:160930:justin@nospam.com::hCiehBcv/W90Bpce:000000000000000000000000000000000000000000004YEQ" | shasum -t
 000000efe42fb212d4268aa44af912a26ce1c47e